Bourbon Gin Chronicles: Castle & Key Distillery

 Castle & Key is located an hour east of Louisville, just outside the state’s capital city of Frankfort.

-Castle & Key Visit
+Bourbon Tour – Castle & Key

 You’ll wind through some narrow, wooded roads to get to the distillery.
 And keep in mind, this distillery’s property was built in the 1800’s so, get ready to go back in time.
 It will feel like you’re in the middle of nowhere. — until you’re not.